simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

 ### Managing Active Directory Security

 In addition to managing and administering Active Directory (AD) objects, the Active Directory module in PowerShell provides cmdlets specifically designed to handle security-related aspects of AD.
-These cmdlets empower administrators to efficiently manage user access, group memberships, and password-related tasks within the AD environment.
+These cmdlets help administrators to efficiently manage user access, group memberships, and password-related tasks within the AD environment.

 Here are some commonly used security-related cmdlets: